facebook/react-native-website/docs/typescript.md

 npx react-native init MyApp --template react-native-template-typescript
 ```

-> **Note:** If the above command is failing, you may have old version of `react-native` or `react-native-cli` installed globally on your system.
+> **Note:** If the above command is failing, you may have an old version of `react-native` or `react-native-cli` installed globally on your system.
 To fix the issue try uninstalling the CLI:
 >
 > - `npm uninstall -g react-native-cli` or `yarn global remove react-native-cli`
 >